Selecting Data

 .foreach(println) // Unit

-Of course, multiple columns can be selected and mapped to tuples.
+Of course, you can select multiple columns and map them to tuples:

 sql"SELECT name, email FROM user"